 Scope of project applications:

-- Small projects (up to 3 months / 10,000€): description of project objectives and work to be carried out on about 2 pages
+- Small projects (up to 3 months / 10,000€): description of project objectives, work to be carried out and rough work plan and timetable, on about 2 pages

-- Large projects (up to twelve months / 50,000€): more detailed description, including additional preparatory work and the methods used on a total of 6 pages
+- Large projects (up to twelve months / 50,000€): more detailed description, work plan, and timetable, including additional preparatory work and the methods used on a total of 6 pages

 In addition to the technical project application, we ask you to provide more details as outlined in the template for project applications.